MWiB Communications Officer 2016-2021

-In 2015 I completed an undergraduate degree in English, and am currently studying for an MA in Creative Writing.
+In 2015 I completed an undergraduate degree in English, and in 2016 an MA in Creative Writing.
 Earlier this year I gave up my job as administrator of a Barnardo’s Children’s Centre to concentrate on writing – I’m currently working on my first crime fiction novel – and I also work as a freelance proofreader and editor.
 I’ve recently taken on the job of Editor for ArtServe, an ecumenical group of people with a passion for creative arts in the church.
 In my spare time I enjoy singing, playing clarinet, reading, and making scrapbook photograph albums.

 extensive: as far-reaching as possible, so that as many people as possible can engage with who we are and what we do;

 effective: communicating in relevant and user-friendly ways, as well as encouraging face-to-face conversations at all levels, from local church to connexion to the wider world;

 engaging: communicating in ways that are attractive, relevant and contemporary, without compromising the integrity of the movement; and

-evolving: keeping up with changing trends in society, but also being flexible and open to using new trends and different methods of communication for our own purposes.
+evolving: keeping up with changing trends in society, and being flexible and open to using new trends and different methods of communication for our own purposes.